 - Coolant Temperature: Often signaled by a thermometer symbol riding waves (accompanied by a temperature gauge in the red), this light indicates a coolant leak or failure of a coolant system part such as the thermostat.

 - Charging System Failure: This one is the battery light with the plus and minus symbols inside.
 It illuminates when the alternator stops supplying power to the electrical system.
 It likely won’t damage anything else, but your car could lose power completely in less than 15 minutes.

 Another red light to keep an eye on is the one that indicates an issue with the hydraulic brake system.
-In my car, it appears as “BRAKE,” but check your owner’s manual for what it looks like in your vehicle.
+In some cars it appears as “BRAKE,” but check your owner’s manual to make sure of what it looks like in your vehicle.
 This light could mean your car is low on brake fluid or that you left the parking brake engaged, or it could warn of a serious brake problem that craves the help of a certified automotive technician.
 Yellow or amber warning lights typically indicate less serious issues, but drivers should still exercise caution and address the problem as soon as possible.